Last Updated on

 Photo by: Micheal Vesia

-Olympic Park gets in on the holiday fever with its own Winter Village offering ice-skating, sledding, ice trails, and more.
-When you need to warm up, go inside the nearby Biodome for a Tropical Adventure, where on December 26, the animals get to celebrate Christmas!
-The Botanical Gardens also add holiday flair as families are invited to learn about the exotic fruit grown in the greenhouses during the chilly winter season.
+Olympic Park gets in on the holiday spirit with its own Winter Village, offering ice skating rinks, sledding, ice trails, and more.
+When you need to warm up, go inside the Biodome for a Tropical Adventure.
+On December 26 of each year, the animals get to celebrate Christmas!

 Check for hotel availability in Montreal.